 Who wouldn’t want a 0% APR on purchases forever?
 Being able to avoid interest charges on new purchases every year sounds fantastic.
 Almost impossible.

-For a time, it seemed that banks were going in the right direction.
+For a time, it looked like banks were going in the right direction.
 Some started offering a 0% APR on purchases for 24 months, but those promotions weren’t around for too long.
-The risk / reward balance on those long-lasting offers started tilting too much in the consumer’s favor; and let’s state the obvious: banks are in the business of making money.
+The risk / reward on those long-lasting promotional offers started tilting too much in the consumer’s favor; and let’s state the obvious: banks are in the business of charging interest.

 So, are we going to see super long-lasting 0% APR offers any time soon?
 We think there’s hope.
 Please read on.